|

 census, Robert is the eldest of two children, both sons, to their father,

-Robert Annesley from his marriage to their mother, Robina (née
+Robert Annesley, and mother, Robina (née

 marriage, to Lucy Creswell (née Lawrence)(d.1848).
 They have two